faanross/faanross.github.io/content/posts/course01.md

 NO REDO THIS because we want to see the same ip as we got in native tools section for redundancy purposes.

-Right now I'll defer comment, since we're going to jump into network connections DEEPLY in PART X with `Wireshark`, `Zeek`, and `RITA`.
-I just wanted you to be aware that you can also use a memory dump to look at network connections if for some reason you don't have a packet capture available.

 **malfind**